space-ros/docs/source/Demos/Lunar-Terrain.rst

 The demo image builds on top of the spaceros image.
 To build the docker image, first ensure the spaceros base image is available either by `building it locally <https://github.com/space-ros/space-ros>`_ or pulling it.

-Then build lunar_sim demo images:
+Then build lunar_terrain demo images:

 .. code-block:: bash

-  cd lunarsim_demo
+  cd lunar_terrain
   ./build.sh